Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

           target_label: kubernetes_name
 ~~~

 Mostly it's just setting up what Prometheus should monitor and how.
 The important bits are the `labels`.
 How this is going to work is, that we will `annotate` the resources we want Prometheus to see.
 Which is pretty cool.
 Basically we will just alter a pod to include an annotation and it will begin monitoring it.
-No need to install anything anywhere.
+No need to install anything anywhere or restart anything.
+Just add an annotation and bamm, you're done.

 ## RBAC

-Prometheus needs permissions to access resources in the cluster such as API end-points and gathering data about the cluster.
+Prometheus needs permissions to access resources in the cluster such as API end-points and gathering data about the cluster itself.
 We will provide it with this permission through [Role Based Access Control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-We'll create a service account which Prometheus can use to access there end-points.
+We'll create a service account which Prometheus can use.
 We want it to access the whole cluster so we'll use a `ClusterRole`.

 ~~~yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1